-Lying east of the Shetland mainland, the island was sculpted by ice during the last glaciation and has the appearance of a whale from the sea, hence its Old Norse name, Whale Island (Hvalsey or Hvals-øy), the humpback being the Ward o’ Clett (390ft).
+Photo: Ivan Reid Whalsay – named the ‘bonnie isle’ by visiting 19th-century Scots fishermen – lies east of the Shetland mainland and was sculpted by ice during the last glaciation.
+It has the appearance of a whale from the sea, hence its Old Norse name Whale Island (Hvalsey or Hvals-øy), the humpback being the Ward o’ Clett (390ft).

 The population of about 1,000, a close-knit community with a distinctive and unique dialect sound, enjoys an active and sociable lifestyle.
 Community halls at Symbister and Isbister and the youth centre at Livister put on events through the year.
 Teas are served in Symbister Hall on most Sundays through the summer.

 There are some excellent ‘Walks for Health’ to enjoy; pick up a leaflet from Whalsay Leisure Centre.
 The centre has a swimming pool, dry sports, viewing and refreshment areas, and there is an all-weather sports field and multicourt.
 Whalsay golf course, situated at Skaw (ON skagi – a cape, low point of land) at the northeast point of the island, is a challenging 18-hole course with great scenery (www.whalsaygolfclub.com).
 The local boating club organises the annual sailing regatta and has a licensed clubhouse.